 If you see Leaf Footed Bugs and/or their nymphs on your plants, pick them off and drop them into a bucket of hot, soapy water.

-Remove Adults and Nymphs With A Small Vacuum or Shop Vac
+Remove Adults and Leaf-footed bug nymph With A Small Vacuum or Shop Vac.

-Use of a wet-dry vac will allow you to put soapy water in the barrel of the machine to drown the bugs when they are sucked up.
+The use of a wet-dry vac will allow you to put soapy water in the barrel of the machine to drown the leaf bugs when they are sucked up.

 Destroy Egg Clusters When Found